top of page

 São Paulo

-The challenge of this project was to propose a new façade for an existing building on a busy avenue, which would provide visibility and convey attributes associated with a century-old corporate furniture brand.
+The challenge of this project was to design a new facade for an existing building on a busy avenue, one that would enhance visibility and convey attributes associated with a century-old corporate furniture brand.
 On a corner lot, Riccó would establish itself by repositioning its most important concepts, such as tradition and precision in its production.
-After several studies of materials and volume, we opted for a metal envelope reminiscent of Origami and inspired by the Miura-Ori model, created by Japanese astrophysicist Koryo Miura.
+After several studies of materials and volumetrics, we opted for a metal envelope reminiscent of origami and inspired by the Miura-Ori model, created by Japanese astrophysicist Koryo Miura.
 Approximately 600 pieces of composite aluminum sheets were used, processed in Riccó's own factory structure.
-To make the execution feasible, a large support grid was created that could be repeated several times covering the entire surface.
-Throughout the entire façade – the front is 33 meters long – only two shapes were used: diamonds and triangles, which can be in different colors (gray and white), perforated or flat.
-With a depth of 70 cm, the display window serves the purpose of displaying Riccó's various furniture lines.
-The display window covers two sides of the property, on both corners, and is connected to the store entrance, becoming a unique piece.
+To facilitate the execution, a large support grid was created that could be repeated several times, covering the entire surface.
+Throughout the façade – its front measuring 33 meters – only two shapes were used: diamonds and triangles, which can be in different colors (gray and white), perforated, or flat.
+At 70 cm deep, the display window serves as a showcase for Riccó's various furniture lines.
+The display window spans two sides of the building, on both corners, and connects at the store's entrance, becoming a single unit.

 IF Design (2018) - Architecture - Ricco Facade